 Employment in healthcare occupations is expected to grow much faster than the national average and boast competitive wages.
 Most healthcare positions require at minimum an associate’s degree, but depending on the level of expertise may require a medical or professional doctoral degree.

 The career outlook for retail sales workers is remaining steadfast with no deficit or growth.
-The average pay for retail sales workers is $25,440 per year.
+The average pay for retail sales workers is $27,320 per year.
 There are typically no education requirements for a retail sales position.
 Many retail sales workers can gain on-the-job experience and training from their employers.

 Human resources managers provide employment and benefits support to employees of a company.
 This typically includes overseeing and ensuring that employees receive compensation and benefits.
-HR managers also oversee workplace safety and employee rights, manage employee records, and may attend or evaluate employee hiring, training, procedures, evaluation, and labor relations.
+HR managers also oversee workplace safety, employee rights, and manage employee records.
+They also attend or evaluate employee hiring, training, procedures, evaluation, and labor relations.

 The employment outlook for human resources managers is projected to grow faster than average.
-Human resources managers may expect to earn a median salary of $116,720.
+Human resources managers may expect to earn a median salary of $121,220.
 Becoming an HR manager typically requires a bachelor’s degree in human resources to learn more about labor management, compensation, employee development, and employee and labor laws.

 Did you know that you could turn your passion for makeup into a career?
 At L Makeup Institute, we offer a wide variety of courses for both beginners and advanced students.
 With campuses in Las Vegas, Nevada, and Dallas, Texas we’ll provide you with training that can help you with your future in makeup artistry.
 For more information about our programs or our institute, contact us and speak to a member of our admissions team.!